 - Key Requirement: Headphones are not strictly necessary.
 Because it's a single, distinct pulse, the effect can be achieved through speakers, though headphones can help with immersion.

 - The Feeling: Much more pronounced and obvious than binaural beats.
-It sounds like a rhythmic, sharp "thump-thump-thump" or pulse.
+It sounds like a rhythmic, sharp "thump-thump" or pulse.

 Pros and Cons at a Glance